 - consolidating rules and instructions for platforms on the basis that the variety of business models is increasing;

-- continue to provide companies with a choice of implementation options depending on the services they offer and the size of their business;
+- providing companies with a choice of implementation options depending on the services they offer and the size of their business;

 - finding ways to reduce both the probability and impact of a failure of P2P platforms;

-- keeping crowdfunding regulation UK proposals under review to adjust them to changes in the UK regulatory framework in the future.
+- keeping crowdfunding regulation UK proposals under review to adjust them to changes in the UK regulatory framework and its position outside the EU in the future.

 Our clients: companies under UK crowdfunding regulation